AleMorales9011/ForgeWare/src/04-Monitoring & Optimization.md

 ![banner](images/1.jpg)
 # Performance & Optimization

-By monitoring container performance metrics like CPU, memory, and network usage, you can identify and troubleshoot issues before they impact users.
-This proactive approach helps prevent outages and ensures high application service quality.
+By monitoring container performance metrics like `CPU`, `memory`, and `network usage`, you can identify and troubleshoot issues before they impact users.

 # Requirements